pratik227/quasar-admin/README.md

 # Looking for beautiful premium Quasar admin template for Vue 3?
 Please drop me an [email](mailto:pratikpatelpp802@gmail.com).
 Buy only at <b>$69</b>!

+### Good News 🎉🎉 I want to let you know that I recently made some updates to my Quasar Admin Premium template, and it's now also available for Typescript with Composition API and <script setup>.

 ## Looking for minimalist Quasar template?
 I have the perfect solution for you.
 Simply sponsor me $49 a month for once [Sponsor](https://github.com/sponsors/pratik227) and you will gain access to the repo.

-## Check out the website at https://quasar-minimalist-design.netlify.app/.
+Check out the website at https://quasar-minimalist-design.netlify.app/.

 # Quasar Admin Template